koreader/koreader/doc/Porting.md

 input devices are opened in `Input:init()` function.

 Next, you might need to define `Input:eventAdjustHook()` function in `Input:init()` method.
-We use this hook function to translates events into a format that KOReader understands.
-You can look at the KindleTouch initialization code for real example.
+We use this hook function to translate events into a format that KOReader understands.
+You can look at the KindleTouch initialization code for a real-world example.

-For Kobo devices (Mini, Touch, Glo and Aura HD) the function `Input:eventAdjustHook()` was skipped and the functions `Input:init()` and `Input:handleTypeBTouchEv` were changed to allow the single touch protocol.
-For Kobo Aura with multitouch support an extra function `Input:handlePhoenixTouchEv` was added.
+For some Kobo devices (Mini, Touch, Glo and Aura HD) the function `Input:eventAdjustHook()` was skipped and the functions `Input:init()` and `Input:handleTypeBTouchEv` were changed to accomodate for the single touch protocol.
+For the Kobo Aura with multitouch support, an extra function `Input:handlePhoenixTouchEv` was added.

 Linux supports two kinds of Multi-touch protocols: